Last updated: April 26, 2023

 • Name of your Kansas LLC

-• Adress and name of your registered agent or registered agent service
+• Address and name of your registered agent or registered agent service

-• Your business mailing address ( it can be different than the registered address)
+• Your business mailing address (it can be different from the registered address)

 • Tax closing month (most businesses select December to stay on the calendar year)